RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD72720/README.md

 The driver is currently implementing:
 - MFD core handling sub-device driver loading and probing.
+- regulator control.
+(RUN-level control in downstream reference-driver only)
-- GPIO handlin.
+- GPIO handling.
 UNTESTED as OTP variant used for driver development didn't allow using the GPIOs.
 - RTC time setting and getting
 - CLK pin configuration
-- sending LID event based on HALL sensor IRQ
+- sending LID event based on HALL sensor IRQ (downstream reference-driver only)
-- Charger / Battery handling.
+- Charger / Battery handling. (partially upstreamed)
-- Experimental software fuel-gauge based on Coulomb Counter.
+- Experimental software fuel-gauge based on Coulomb Counter. (downstream reference-driver only)

 NOTE: The fuel-gauge relies on battery parameters which must be specified based on the used battery.
 Furthermore, the accuracy can't be guaranteed as the coulomb counter calibration procedure can depend on the device usage.